FerrenF/Necesse-Stack-Resizer/README.md

 Type /stackresize in-game to use commands.
 They are very simple.
 As you type a command, more information will be displayed about it.

 ## External Mod Integration
-There are three ways to interact with this mod from another mod:
+There are two ways to interact with this mod from another mod:

 ### Static Class Fields